thekoushikdurgas/appointment/docs/COMPANY_CONTACTS_IMPLEMENTATION.md

 ## Overview

-Successfully implemented all missing company contacts endpoints from the `company.md` API documentation into the existing NexusCRM codebase.
+Successfully implemented all missing company contacts endpoints from the `company.md` API documentation into the existing Contact360 codebase.
 All endpoints are now fully functional with comprehensive TypeScript type definitions, error handling, caching, and documentation.

 ---